 We respect children and believe a child’s play reveals their theories about the world.

-By listening with intention, teachers, parents and children develop relationships and a democratic community where ideas are explored.
+By listening with intention, teachers, family members and children develop relationships and a democratic community where ideas are explored with a commitment to anti-bias learning.
 Environments are created to extend children’s thinking and materials are provided as “languages” to express these theories.
 Time in the context of our school life is honored and our pace allows children to develop social relationships essential for learning.

-At LNS, parents participate in and help shape the magic of their child’s first school experience.
+At LNS, family members participate in and help shape the magic of their child’s first school experience.

-In keeping with the school’s philosophy of cooperative education, parents are involved in all aspects of the school, including parent helping, serving either on the board of directors or a committee, and participating in community events.
+In keeping with the school’s philosophy of cooperative education, family members are involved in all aspects of the school, including family helping, serving either on the board of directors or a committee, and participating in community events.

 Play & Exploration

-Children’s curiosities and wonder are furthered through play and explorations together with teachers and parents, side by side.
-Each classroom has a teaching team of 3; two co-teachers and a parent helper, with classroom sizes ranging from 12-16 children.
+Children’s curiosities and wonder are furthered through play and explorations together with teachers and family members, side by side.
+Each classroom has a teaching team of 3; two co-teachers and a family helper, with classroom sizes ranging from 12-16 children.

-At LNS, parents give their child the gift of friendship with families that will continue for many years.
+At LNS, caregivers give their child the gift of friendship with families that will continue for many years.

 The cornerstone of our teaching approach is developing relationships, allowing us to uncover and build upon children’s own sets of thoughts, curiosities, and interests.